Using TidyCensus package to explore Census Data

 .

-This structure is unique to Census and ACS APIs and endpoints.
+This structure is unique to Census APIs and endpoints.
 For other APIs you will have to refer to their documentation.
 And it is also likely that these structures will change over time, which may explain why your code may stop working after a while.

 Exercise